HrpperCroFT/Whack-a-mole/README.md

 * `"New game" button` creates new game screen and switches to it

-* '"Best scores" button` swithes to screen with best ten scores
+* `"Best scores" button` swithes to screen with best ten scores

 * `"Settings" button` switches to screen with options